Micro-macro stochastic Galerkin methods for nonlinear Fokker-Plank equations with random inputs: Numerical results

 for which in Figure \ref{fig:evo_swarming} we present the time evolution in the case of uncertain diffusion

-and for two different choices of self-propulsion parameter $\alpha = 2,4$ which is assumed to be a constant.
-We observe from this figure how the large time behavior is correctly described by both the central difference scheme and the micro macro stochastic Galerkin method.
+and for two different choices of self-propulsion parameter $\alpha = 2,4$ which is assumed to be a constant. {As before, a Legendre polynomial basis has been used in the random space.} We observe from this figure how the large time behavior is correctly described by both the central difference scheme and the micro macro stochastic Galerkin method.
 In particular, in order to highlight the good accuracy of the MMsG scheme we represent in Figure \ref{fig:var_swarming} the variance of the distribution for large times, from which we observe how we correctly catch the higher order statistics.

 Finally, in Figure \ref{fig:error_swarming} we present the evolution of the $L^2$ error of the CDsG scheme and the MMsG scheme.
 The reference solution is obtained with a discretization of $N = 321$ gridpoints for the interval $[-2,2]$ and $M = 40$ Galerkin projections.
 We observe how we improve dramatically the performance of a standard consistent scheme through the micro-macro method.
 Indeed with few modes we essentially reach machine precision while for the classical CS method the error as for the previous test cases saturates due to the second order accurate discretizations.